christosvlahos/NBA-MVP-Predictor/README.md

 There is also a python script including all the custom functions used in the previously mentioned notebooks.

-## Figures
-Folder including interactive scatter plots from the EDA section of the MVP_predictions notebook, showing the relation of the share of MVP votes of each candidate with some main features.

 ## Environment
 The run the files in this repository you can create a virtual environment using the requirements.txt file to install the necessary dependencies.